How Commercial Truck Driver's Hours of Service Work

 - Truck drivers who are traveling within a 100-mile radius of the place where they report to work are not required to keep a log book.

-- Retail store drivers who are traveling less than 100 air-mile radius are allowed to surpass the daily driving limits from December 10 through December 25 in order to make the delivery demands for Christmas.
+- Retail store drivers who are traveling within a less than 100 air-mile radius are allowed to surpass the daily driving limits from December 10 through December 25 in order to make the delivery demands for Christmas.

 - Due to the size of the state, truck drivers in Alaska are permitted to drive 15 hours following 10 consecutive hours of being off duty.